Let’s start with the basics.

 Portable storage units can be useful for all kinds of situations, but these are some of the most common uses:

-- Remodeling your home: Remodeling and renovations are stressful enough already, so why not skip the trip to the storage unit by having a storage container delivered right to your house.
+Remodeling and renovations are stressful enough already, so why not skip the trip to the storage unit by having a storage container delivered right to your house?
+Especially if your project is a large one (requiring you to move furniture out of the way) but not necessarily a months-long one.

-- Downsizing: Whether you’re moving somewhere to relocate after retirement, or just trying to simplify, portable containers can make home organization and downsizing a lot easier.
-Just put all your extra furniture and possessions in the container and have it taken directly to storage.
+Whether you’re moving somewhere to relocate after retirement or just trying to simplify, portable containers can make home organization and downsizing a lot easier.
+Just put all your extra furniture and possessions in the container and have it taken directly to storage or to the donation center.

 Not all providers offer multiple sizes, but PODS container sizes come in 16-foot, 12-foot, and 8-foot units.* You can mix and match different sizes to meet your needs.

-For most container companies, it’s ideal if you have your own driveway.
+For most container companies, having your own driveway is ideal.
 But thankfully, a storage container can usually go on the street or even in a shared parking lot — as long as you have the proper permits.
 If a paved surface isn’t an option, contact your company to discuss alternatives, and remember that your container’s placement is always up to the driver’s discretion.

 To help you have a smooth delivery process, here are a few more tips: